rodvar/nurture_cloud/README.md

 # NurtureCloud Backend Challenge

+## Assumptions

+ - Suburbs without lat,lng information can be discarded
+ - if the suburb and locality combination does not exists in the db, no results will be shown -

 ## Scenario

 As a real estate tech company, a common use case that our buyers have is wanting to search for properties in and around particular suburbs.